Skip Navigation

 Objectives

-From January 1, 2021 to December 31, 2021, the effectiveness of the COVID-19 vaccine was analyzed among people living in Homan, Korea.
+In 2021, the effectiveness of the COVID-19 vaccine was analyzed among people living in the Honam region (Gwangju, Jeollanam-do, Jeollabuk-do, and Jeju) of the Republic of Korea.
 And we investigated changes in the dominant virus strain.

 Methods

-This study used the data provided by the Korea Ministry of the Interior and Safety for individuals ≥12 years old, living in the Honam region (Honam region, Jeollanam-do, Jeollabuk-do, and Jeju), who were vaccinated as of December 31, 2021 (according to the Honam vaccination registration system within the Integrated Disease & Health Management System of the Korea Disease Control and Prevention Agency).
-Statistical analyses were performed using IBM SPSS ver.
+This study used the data provided by the Korean Ministry of the Interior and Safety for individuals ≥12 years old in the Honam region, and the Integrated Disease and Health Management System of the Korea Centers for Disease Control and Prevention for COVID-19-vaccinated individuals as of December 31, 2021.
+Statistical analyzes were performed using IBM SPSS ver.
 23.0.
-The occurrence of confirmed cases by vaccination status, the relative risk (RR), and vaccine effectiveness by vaccine type were calculated.
-The periods during which different COVID-19 variants were detected and the scale of outbreaks were analyzed.
+The occurrence of confirmed cases by vaccination status, the relative risk, and vaccine effectiveness by vaccine type were calculated.

 Results